Rubberduckycooly/RSDK-Reverse/README.md

 A collection of libraries for the RSDK (Retro Engine Software Development Kit) + A few basic tools

 This repository contains a few libaries (and a few basic tools):
 - RSDK 1: A libary for the Retro-Sonic Development Kit (Retro Sonic).
+- NOTE: this was made for the PC Sage 2007 demo, it seems some of the dreamcast version's files may be different

 - RSDK 2: A libary for RSDKv1 (Sonic Nexus).